Editorial

 Staff writer & editor

 Result: Dozens of articles, hundreds of recipes, a slew of videos, multiple speaking engagements, 12 episodes of live TV, three cookbooks, a James Beard award for writing, a Henry Luce award for video scripts, a Telly award for How-to video production, and an ASME award for general excellence.
+It was a lot.

 Team: Editor-in-Chief, Food editor, creative director, photo editor, copy editor, managing editor, plus dozens of excellent journalists I still call friends today.